-- A photo of a dragon staff spinner is well exposed and bright because you balanced aperture at f2.8 on a 50mm lens with an ISO of 1600 and set a shutter of 1/800th of a second to really freeze motion and bring out some flame texture.
-The performer is well exposed and the noise in the image is very low but when you look at it more closely the closer torch heads are super sharp but his face is ever so slightly out of focus.
+A photo of Finlay is well exposed and bright because you balanced aperture at f2.8 on a 50mm lens with an ISO of 1600 and set a shutter of1/800th of a second to really freeze motion and bring out some flame texture.
+He is well exposed and the noise in the image is very low but when you look at it more closely, the closer torch heads are super sharp but his face is ever so slightly out of focus.
 What happened?
-(Depth of field was too narrow)

-- What about a shot of a poi spinner where flame trails are long enough at a 1.3 second exposure to have recorded an interesting spiral pattern, flame textures are reasonable with detail because you waited until most of the fuel burnt off and the flame brightness died down, even at yet still have decent exposure at f5.6 because your ISO was at 800 and you were far but framed tight at about 60mm on a zoom lens and but the dancer is a fuzzy blob and everything else in the background looks like a wiggly mess?
-(Shutter speed was too slow)
+How about a shot of a Kendra where flame trails are long enough at a 1.3 second exposure to have recorded an interesting spiral pattern, flame textures are reasonable with detail because you waited until most of the fuel burnt off and the flame brightness died down, even at yet still have decent exposure at f5.6 because your ISO was at 800 and you were far but framed tight at about 60mm on a zoom lens and but the she is a fuzzy blob and everything else in the background looks like a wiggly mess?

-2 second shutter @ f2.8, ISO 800, optically stabilized lens, eTTL.
-Using flash is no help when it is poorly bounced around a venue that is primarily black and eTTL is fooled because, well, black absorbs light.
+As far as the LED poi shot is concerned, using flash is no help when it is poorly bounced around a venue that is primarily black and eTTL is fooled because, well, black absorbs light.
 Also, optical lens stabilization makes zero difference to a moving subject.
 The overall exposure is fine; however, the image is awful.
 No one is sharp, no one is clearly visible.
-Just a couple of vaguely human shapes surrounded by squiggly lines but hey, siiiiiiiiiiiick patterns, and the room is bright..
+Just a couple of vaguely human shapes surrounded by squiggly lines but hey, siiiiiiiiiiiick patterns, and the room is bright…